What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 Feeling hot or overheated easily

-High expectations for yourself as a mother
+High expectations for yourself

 Difficulty delegating or asking for help